-Many people ask us, ‘’How can I read Greek?’’.
+Many people ask us, ‘’How to read Greek?’’.
 What we usually say is that memorizing the sounds of Greek letters makes it easy to read Greek words.
 The main reason for this is because in the Greek language we pronounce almost all the letters.
 Silent letters in the Greek language are very rare.
 It is, however, very important to bear in mind that in the Greek language, while we pronounce almost all the letters, there are combinations, two-letter vowels and consonants, and some other exceptions that you need to know in order to read the language well.
 That is, the letters in Greek are not only the 24 letters of the Greek alphabet itself but many more.
 However, as soon as you memorize them, your reading skills will be almost perfect.
 In this article, we will present the steps you need to take to learn how to read Greek.

 1. Memorize the vowels